dkfz-unite/unite-feed-omics/Docs/api.md

 #### tsv - text/tab-separated-values
 > [!Note]
-> You can upload only expressions matrix resource in this format.
+> You can upload only expressions matrix resources in this format.

 ```tsv
 # tsample_donor_id: Donor1